Professional, Dedicated Staff

 Josh joined the full-time KCEA Staff in June 2019.
 He has earned a BA in English and a Master’s in History, and is licensed to preach.
 For 15 years he has ministered as a Christian school teacher in Pennsylvania, Florida, and Texas.
 He has also assisted with school administration, and has served as a deacon and teacher in his local church.
 His primary area of responsibility will be to coordinate the many year-round activities and programs of the Association.

-Michael came to minister on a full-time basis in 2009.
+Michael came to minister in 2009.
 His education includes a Master’s degree in Library and Information Science and a Master’s degree in History.
 He has a lifetime of knowledge of KCEA’s activities and programs and a decade of experience as a collegiate librarian.
 He continues to serve through his strengths in research, legislative and legal issues, and student programs.

 Dr. Mary Clater Barclay